AbdullahAhmad-0/Gallery.Exe-Virus-Removal/README.md

 ## Usage

-To use the tool, provide the path of the directory you want to scan when prompted:
+1. To use the tool, provide the path of the directory you want to scan when prompted:

-Enter the directory path to scan: (you can use disk path for ex `d:\\`)
+  - Enter the directory path to scan: (you can use disk path for ex `d:\\`)

-The script will process the files, restore any hidden `.exe` files, and log the actions to a CSV file (`file_changes_log.csv`).
+  - The script will process the files, restore any hidden `.exe` files, and log the actions to a CSV file (`file_changes_log.csv`).

+2. After generating file_changes_log.csv, run the unhide script
+  - python unhide_processed_files.py file_changes_log.csv

 ## Notes